joaoplscosta/Curriculum/README.md

-# CurriculumJoaoCostaTeste
+# Curriculum

 Hi there!

-My name is João Costa and this is my first experience in GitHub and Web Developing.
+My name is João Costa and this is my first experience in GitHub and Web Development.

-For this project will apply my knowledge on Web Developing to develop a web page consisting on my curriculum.
+For this project will apply my knowledge on Web Development to develop a web page consisting on my curriculum.
 I will add new features and content with the more I learn.

 Feedback is appreciated!